AdahRukki/SEAT-OF-WISDOM/replit.md

 - ✅ Improved school switching with clean dropdown and card-based selection
 - ✅ Simplified overview to show only students and classes counts
 - ✅ Added "Add Student" button in class details modal with return flow
-- ✅ Database already properly structured with schools → classes hierarchy
+- ✅ Database properly structured with schools → classes hierarchy
+- ✅ Implemented human-readable class IDs (SCH1-JSS1, SCH4-CLS01) as primary keys
+- ✅ Fixed database schema inconsistencies with varchar class references
+- ✅ Cleaned database of all placeholder data - only admin user and schools remain

 ## System Architecture